MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 #### 3.2.0.1 Error Handling

-As a general policy, any input received from the user interface will be validated to prevent injection attempts.
+As a general policy any input received from the user interface will be validated to prevent injection attempts.
 Any unexpected input will display an error message that explains the error encountered.
 Use cases will explain specific error handling situations.

 ### 3.2.1 Calendar Display
 <img  src="https://github.com/MCLifeLeader/CS364/blob/master/SDD/resources/UML_Communication/Calendar%20Display%20UML%20Communication%20Diagram.jpg" height="100%" width="100%"></br>